How to Analyze Your Swing at Home: A Comprehensive Guide

 What Is Golf Swing Analysis?

 Golf swing analysis is the process of studying your golf swing on video to understand how your body and club move during the swing.
+By watching your swing in slow motion or frame by frame, you can:

 See positions more clearly